 Death is a topic that most people would rather avoid discussing.
 However, it's an inevitable part of life, making it essential to plan for.
 One way to do so is by purchasing life insurance.
 However, not everyone knows exactly what types of death are covered by a policy.

-In this article, we'll go over the different types of death that are typically covered by life insurance, so you'll have a better idea of what kind of protection your policy can provide for your dependents in the event of your passing.
+In this article, we'll go over the different types of death that are typically covered by life insurance, so you'll have a better idea of what kind of protection your policy can provide for your dependants in the event of your passing.

 Need to speak to an expert insurance adviser?